The Neighbors: Income

 The neighbors in the Germantown neighborhood in Boston are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower than 69.4% of U.S. neighborhoods.

-line, this neighborhood has a higher rate of childhood poverty than 51.0% of America's neighborhoods.
+is a lower rate of childhood poverty than is found in 54.8% of America's neighborhoods.